 “Amen,” we’d recite without pause or thought.

 “Let the church say amen again?”

-Even then, in my preadolescent naivety, I used to look around at all of the able bodied young men – ministers and deacons, licensed or in training – and think to myself, ‘why aren’t any of these people leading so that this old man can go sit down?’
+Even then, in my pre-adolescent naivety, I used to look around at all the able bodied young men – ministers and deacons, licensed or in training – and think to myself, ‘why aren’t any of these people leading so this old man can go sit down somewhere?’
 I felt like old people were holding on too long when they could have been mentors, trainers, guides, and teachers to the younger generation of leaders.

 You’re doing too much.

 Keep doing what you’re doing because it’s obviously your passion.

 Aside from what I heard and the way that I felt, I was unfulfilled.

 Why am I grown and still feel like I’m trying to find myself professionally?